ProfDrLuigi/wirebot/README.md

 After creating an account create an API Token and put it in the upper section of wirebot.sh. https://platform.openai.com/account/api-keys

-To use it in chat simply start every chat line with "b: " or "B: " e.g.
+To use it in chat simply start every chat line with # or . e.g.

-	b: How are you today?
+	#How are you today?
 or

-	b: How are you today?
+	.How are you today?

 and wait for the reply.
 You can speak in every language with him.